AntonyIS/k8-go-react-typscript-todo/README.md

 │   └── main.go
 ├── frontend
 └── README.md

+This application is made up of three major parts.
+1. Backend
+2. Frontend
+3. Kubernetes

 ### Backend (Golang)
 The backend is build using Golang.
 Golang is my favorite programming language but can be replaced with python.